Service Descriptions

 Physical Therapy

-Physical Therapy is a one on one service prescribed by a physician, ARNP or physician assistant that is necessary to produce specific functional outcomes in ambulation, muscle control, and postural development and to prevent or reduce further physical disability.
+Physical Therapy is a one-on-one service prescribed by a physician, ARNP or physician assistant that is necessary to produce specific functional outcomes in ambulation, muscle control, and postural development and to prevent or reduce further physical disability.

 Private Duty Nursing